davidlougheed/strkit/docs/caller_usage.md

 ## All optional flags

+* `--sample-id example_sample`: Set a sample ID, or override the alignment file sample ID.
+This will be included in JSON output, but not TSV output.
 * `--min-reads ##`: Minimum number of supporting reads needed to make a call. **Default:** 4
 * `--min-allele-reads ##`: Minimum number of supporting reads needed to call a specific allele size.
   **Default:** 2